Size Guide

 Measuring Ring Diameter

-Ring diameter is the inner diameter — the space inside the ring, not the outer edge.
+Ring diameter is the inner diameter: the space inside the ring, not the outer edge.
 Lay the ring flat and measure from the inner left wall to the inner right wall.
 Common diameters: 6mm, 8mm, 10mm, 12mm.
+If the term itself is fuzzy, use the plain-English Inner Diameter glossary before you order.

 Measuring Labret Post Length